 The same applies to the left – If you turned the wheel to the left to engage

 the lock, turn the wheel slightly to the left to disengage it.

 - You now proceed to start the engine

 If you’ve carried out the manual locking procedure as outlined above and your steering wheel lock still fails to engage, then we need to investigate the locking mechanism.

 Faulty Key/Lock Ignition Assembly on the Column

 The steering wheel locking mechanism is located on the steering column and functions very similar to a regular door lock assembly.
 It consists of a plate located on the bottom of the assembly that the key mechanism inserts/slides into.
-There is a spring located directly underneath the plate that engages while the engine is switched off and in park.
-It is separate to the steering clock spring.
+There is a spring located directly underneath the plate that engages while the engine is switched off and in the park mode.
+It is separate from the steering clock spring.